musafiryatra15/MusafirYatra/UPGRADE.md

 ## Upgrading To v2.3 From v2.2

 > [!NOTE]
 > We strive to document every potential breaking change.
-However, as some of these alterations occur in lesser-known sections of Bagisto, only a fraction of them may impact your application.
+However, as some of these alterations occur in lesser-known sections of MusafirYatra, only a fraction of them may impact your application.

 ### Updating Dependencies